-Haute House is located in Atlanta, Georgia.
-The company designs and develops hairstyling tools and hair care products.
-Charles.
-K, founder and CEO of Haute House began his career selling his own hairstyling tools to passers-by in the mall and was competing against businesses much larger than him at the time.
+Atlanta-based Haute House is a boutique company that designs and develops hairstyling tools and hair care products.
+Founder and CEO Charles K. began his career selling his own hairstyling tools to passers-by at the local mall and was competing against businesses much larger than him at the time.

-He experienced the typical roller-coaster of a startup brand successes and failures.
-But regardless of the countless late nights and endless hours trying to figure out his brand, three years into his business he hit rock bottom and ended up back to where he started.
+He experienced the typical roller-coaster of successes and failures of most newer brands.
+But despite the countless late nights and endless hours of hard work, his business had not gotten anywhere in the three years since he started.

-Haute House wanted to break from traditions to improve visibility and better reflect its vision to be the leading brand for hairstyling tools and hair care products.
+Haute House wanted to break from traditions to set themselves apart, improve visibility and realize their vision to be the leading brand for hair styling tools and hair care products.
 They also wanted to increase sales, brand recognition, and open new streams of revenue.

-During our first discovery call, we found some major challenges the company is currently facing:
+During our initial call, we identified a few major challenges the company is facing:

 • Lack of quality leads.